DevWithJas/Machine-leaning/README.md

 # Machine-leaning
-This project of mine is about learning machine learning, in this repositery i have used some basic function of python
+This project of mine is about learning machine learning, in this file i have used some basic function of python